-- 1. Students may not drink, be under the influence of, or possess intoxicating beverages on College property. - 2.
+- 1. Students may not drink, be under the influence of, possess, sell, or distribute intoxicating beverages on College property. - 2.
 The illegal use of drugs is strictly prohibited on College property or at College functions.
-Students may not use, be under the influence of, in possession of, or distribute illegal drugs on College property or at College functions.
+Students may not use, be under the influence of, in possession of, sell, or distribute illegal drugs on College property or at College functions.